Why Minimalists are More Prepared for Economic Downturns

 Managing a complex life requires significant cognitive load.
 In a crisis, you need your brain to solve problems, not manage clutter.
 Research suggests that physical clutter increases cortisol levels, which impairs the executive function needed to make sound financial decisions during a crisis.

-Optimizing for Stability
+Optimizing Stability

 Transitioning to a minimalist framework requires more than just throwing things away; it requires a structural overhaul of how you interact with the economy.
 It is about building a "fortress balance sheet" at a household level.